Good Faith Estimate,

 Like most local providers, we do not accept 3rd party insurance payments and we do not accept Medicare at all.
 However, patients can receive up to 100% reimbursement from their health insurance for our services, depending on their out-of-network mental health benefits.
 We are happy to provide patients with insurance receipts for all treatment received as well as supporting information and documentation to assist in receiving reimbursement.
 It is recommended that you check with your insurance company prior to receiving treatment in order to determine to what degree treatment fees will be reimbursed.

 Given the focused, short-term nature of our treatment approach, the total cost of treatment is generally a fraction of what it might be in other settings.
 Treatment does not go on for longer than necessary, and our assessment tool shortens the length of therapy so that patients improve more quickly.
-Currently, the fee for an initial assessment/consultation begins at $150.
-Fees for individual sessions begin at $125 for 50-minute and $175 for 80-minute sessions.
+Currently, the fee for an initial assessment/consultation begins at $200.
+Fees for individual sessions begin at $150 for 50-minute sessions.
 Senior clinicians are billed at higher rates.
 The duration of individual sessions is scheduled in advance in accordance with each patient’s treatment plan – there are no surprise fees or charges.
 Fees for intensive treatments are assessed on a case-by-case basis prior to treatment and typically run $500 per day.
 All treatment fees are subject to change.